tpryan/GCPQuestCS/intro_ce.md

 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

 You've been tasked with creating a very specific VM for GCPQuest.
 Don't worry!
 Continue with this guide to get it done!

 ## Project setup

 Google Cloud Platform organizes resources into projects.
-This allows you to collect all the related resources for a single application in one place.
+This allows you to collect all the related resources for a single application in one place. &nbsp;

-<walkthrough-project-billing-setup permissions="compute.instances.create"></walkthrough-project-billing-setup>
+\
+&nbsp; \
+*You may have already selected a project in a previews tutorial, if it is in the box below, then you are all set.* &nbsp; \
+&nbsp; \
+<walkthrough-project-billing-setup></walkthrough-project-billing-setup>

 ## Navigate to Compute Engine